-I grew up on a Dairy farm in Wisconsin, became a professional engineer and married a hot mafia babe.
-It’s all gardening and bottle crafts from here on.
+The short story is that I grew up on a Dairy farm in Wisconsin, became a professional engineer and married a hot mafia babe from Milwaukee.
+That’s a fairly close approximation of the truth.

-The purpose of Glenn’s Way WordPress blog is to make your life better.
+The purpose of Glenn’s Way is to make your life better.
 We provide Wisconsin gardening news, opinion, product/service reviews and occasionally better quality items for sale.
-Glenn’s Way is based on my life experience.
+Glenn’s Way is based on my life experience and my books for sale are listed on my Amazon author’s page Glenn’s Books for Sale.

 I am an imperfect Christian, married with two children, former Professional Engineer and have Crohn’s disease with related health issues which forced me to retire early.
 Traveled around the United States and Canada for engineering work at dairy plants and pharmaceuticals.
 Grew up on a dairy farm with a large garden and fruit trees.
 I am a farm boy at heart trapped in the city by circumstance.